JuliaLogging/LoggingFormats.jl/README.md

 ```

 If it encounters something which does not have a defined `StructTypes.StructType` to use
-for serializing to JSON, it will fallback to converting the objects to strings, like the default `recursive=false` option does.
-Handles the key `exception` specially, by printing errors and stacktraces using `Base.showerror`.
+for serializing to JSON (or otherwise errors when serializing to JSON), it will fallback to converting the objects to strings, like the default `recursive=false` option does.
+Handles exceptions specially, by printing errors and stacktraces using `Base.showerror`.

 ```julia
 julia> f() = try